 This increasing dominance in offering seniors content and online transactions led the Group to acquire Over Sixty and Wyza in 2018.
 Both these online businesses connect directly with the seniors market by publishing useful information and data highly relevant to this demographic’s needs and interests.
 These new online acquisitions provided an opportunity to cross sell into the Group’s traditional transactional businesses.

-By the end of 2018, Direct Group was composed of three distinct divisions: Lifestyle, with an increasingly online offering, TVSN, consisting of direct TV entities in Australia and New Zealand, and Digital Publishing, providing online and traditional content and information.
+By the end of 2018, Direct Group was composed of three distinct divisions: Innovations, with an increasingly online offering, TVSN, consisting of direct TV entities in Australia and New Zealand, and Digital Publishing, providing online and traditional content and information.